 Where is the exhibit going?

-The Dane County tour of the exhibit will take place June 17 through November 2019.
-It will then travel elsewhere in the state.
-That tour is being planned.
+The Dane County tour of the exhibit took place from June 17 through November 2019.
+It is now traveling throughout the state for the 2020 tour.

 Why this exhibit?